maidsafe/rfcs/proposed/0016-nat-traversal-library/0016-nat-traversal-library.md

     /// address. `nat_restricted` will not be set if this is a fully mapped address such as the
     /// external address of a full-cone NAT or one obtained through UPnP. pub nat_restricted: bool,
 }

-/// The result of mapping a UDP socket. pub struct MapUdpSocketResult {
-    /// The result of attempting UPnP mapping. pub upnp_result: Result<(), ...>,

-    /// A vector of all addresses we were able to obtain for this socket. pub endpoints: Vec<MappedSocketAddr>,
-}

 /// The address of a server that can be used to obtain an external address.